horiz31/h31video/README.md

-# Simple Video Service for H31, PixC4-Pi and PixC4-Jetson
+# H31 Video Service for PixC4-Pi and PixC4-Jetson

 This is a simple video streaming service built for the PixC4-Pi and PixcC4-Jetson.
 It supports a single usb camera input that has both xraw and h.264 endpoints (MIPI to be done).
 No video switching etc. is used.